 Finally, as we said already, bank accounts can be opened without having to approach a bank, if you already have a bank account at an international bank that has branches existing in South Korea.

-Types of accounts – Basically, there is an availability of a wide range of accounts, which are offered to non-residents and citizens alike.
+Basically, there is an availability of a wide range of accounts which are offered to non-residents and citizens alike.

 A Time Deposit account in South Korea works similarly to a checking account.
 While some banks do offer interest on the funds deposited within a time deposit account, the interest might be low when compared to savings accounts.